 So, what can be done in the meantime to inform the decision?

-Figure out your reasons for sharing your ADHD diagnosis
+1. Figure out your reasons for wanting to disclose your ADHD diagnosis at work.

 Though sharing your diagnosis seems like the natural next step, there is no rule stating that you should.
 Many of us navigate through life believing the labels we use (such as "ADHD", for a hypothetical example) are "one-size-fits-all".
 However, we all have our own strengths, challenges, and life experiences, giving us unique perceptions of things, including ADHD diagnoses.